jeromecoupe/webstoemp/_posts/2014-10-12-freelancing-while-teaching.md

 ## Make freelancing less crazy

 Because all of my income doesn't come from freelance gigs, I am more comfortable beeing a bit pickier with the projects and clients I take on.
 Hopefully, it will also allow me to cope with the endless sucession of feast and famine experienced by many freelancers I have talked to.

-I really admire "full freelancers" who can put up with the pressure and are able to strike a healthy work-life balance.
-I'm not sure I could do it.
-I hope that balancing freelancing with teaching will help me.

 Rather than working on a wide variety of small projects at the same time, I intend to try one of those two things: